igorskyflyer/npm-keppo/README.md

 increaseMinor(minor?: number = 1): Keppo
 ```

-Increases the minor version number for the provided value.
+Increases the `minor` version number by the specified amount.
+Resets the `patch` component to `0` after incrementing.

-`minor: number = 1` => The minor version number to increase by, defaults to `1`.
+`minor: number = 1` - the amount to increase by (default: `1`).

-Throws an exception if the passed parameter is not valid.
+Throws if the value is invalid or exceeds safe integer limits.

 <br>
 <br>